genomicsclass/book/pages/classes.md

 [book](https://leanpub.com/dataanalysisforthelifesciences) which
 includes links to the online material.

-We are currenlty developing a course on Data Analysis with Python which should be available this academic year.
+We are currently developing a course on Data Analysis with Python which should be available this academic year.

 Announcements will be made here and on twitter: [@rafalab](https://twitter.com/rafalab)